Level: Advanced (Level 3)Awarding Body: Pearson

 Why study BTEC Level 3 Sport?

-In the second year of the course, students will go on a four week Work Experience.
-The students will also complete the CYQ Level 2 Fitness Instructors qualification, Level 1 Football (JSM) Award and the Level 1 Basketball Leaders/Table Official Certificate, further preparing the for the field of work.
-Students will also be visiting leading University Sports Laboratories (pictured) to explore how the elite sports performers prepare for the Olympics and World Cup.
+In the second year of the course students will have the opportunity to complete the National Pool Lifeguard Qualification (NPLQ), CYQ Level 2 Fitness Instructors qualification, Level 1 Football (JSM) Award and the Level 1 Basketball Leaders/Table Official Certificate, further preparing the for the field of work.
+Students will also be visiting leading University Sports Laboratories (pictured).

 What can it lead to?